Daily God Walk

 After the creation there is much speculation as to what took place.
 Some feel that the original creation was just a “rough draft” and God later finished it off.
 Some believe that God created all of the universe complete and beautiful but a war in heaven caused the desecration of earth and Genesis records a “re-creation” of sorts.
 We don’t know what really happened we just know God created the heavens and the earth.

 In the process of creating, God created man.
 Man was the crowning jewel of creation.
 It was to man God intended to reveal his love and it was for man he created the earth.
 This was the beginning of the kingdom of God.
 The kingdom of God is simply this; God enabling the spirit of man to be in full fellowship with himself without restraint or any hindrances.
-Keep that thought in mind as we explore the King and his kingdom.
+Keep that thought in mind as we explore the King and his kingdom this month.

-It is in God’s plan that that the life enjoyed in the Garden of Eden by Adam and Eve is to be repeated in the lives of those who believe in Jesus as the Christ, the Son of God.
+It is in God’s plan that the life enjoyed in the Garden of Eden by Adam and Eve is to be repeated in the lives of those who believe in Jesus as the Christ, the Son of God.
 All that was lost when man sinned in the Garden is regained through faith in Christ.
 Yes, even death, the final effect of the original sin, will be done away with at the time our restoration is complete and we stand before Him.

 Prayer: God, you are awesome in creation and in the revelation of who you are.
 Give me wisdom to understand your purposes.
 Amen.